adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 ### Graph Data Attributes

-The `Graph Data Attributes` object specifies name-value pair describing the graph.
+Cytoscape.js supports a network-level ``data`` section in the JSON file specifying name-value pairs describing the graph.

+In this section, GraphSpace gives users the freedom to include any attributes such as ``name``, ``title``, ``description``, and ``tags`` that best characterize the network.
+GraphSpace displays the ``name`` attribute to identify networks in the list that a user can access and in the list that match search results.
+When the user accesses a specific network, GraphSpace displays the ``title`` above the layout of the graph and the content of the ``description`` attribute in the tab called ``Graph Information``.
+The Graph Information tab for an individual network displays all its attributes and their values.
+Graph also allows the users to search for networks with specific attribute values as described [here]().
+Cytoscape supports `Graph Data Attributes` for both import and export.
 The `Graph Data Attributes` are mapped to the Cytoscape network table for a network on import.

-Cytoscape supports `Graph Data Attributes` for both import and export.
-Please refer to [list of graph data attributes treated specially by GraphSpace](#graph-data-attributes-attributes-treated-specially-by-graphspace) to make the best use of GraphSpace's features.
+Please refer to the [list of graph data attributes treated specially by GraphSpace](#graph-data-attributes-attributes-treated-specially-by-graphspace) to make the best use of GraphSpace's features.

 ### Node Object